-The Legislation Design and Advisory Committee has adopted the Legislation Guidelines (2018 edition), which are a guide to making good legislation.
+The Legislation Design and Advisory Committee has adopted the Legislation Guidelines (2021 edition) [PDF, 1.9 MB], which are a guide to making good legislation.

 The Guidelines are intended to be used as an aid to officials faced with the task of producing legislation.
 They are not intended to act as a hurdle for officials to overcome, nor are they concerned with second guessing policy decisions.